react-native-device-info/react-native-device-info/README.md

 ### isAutoDateAndTime()

-Tells if the Get Automatic date & time setting is enabled in phone.
+Tells if the automatic date & time setting is enabled on the phone.

 **Examples**